brianshourd/haskell-Calypso/README.md

 Essentially, we have a function `f :: a -> Double` which we want to optimize.
 That is, we want to find some `a` which minimizes `f`.
 To do this, we will create a swarm of particles, then let those particles run free until a good solution is found.
-To do this, just make your `a` data (the input data of the function to minimize) an instance of the `PSOVect` class.
+This is done by makeing the `a` type (the input type of the function to minimize) an instance of the `PSOVect` class.

 ## Make a PSOVect instance

 Ex: Suppose we want to minimize the function `f (x,y) = x^2 + y^2`.
 The
 type signature of `f` is `f :: (Double, Double) -> Double`.
-We'll need to make `(Double, Double)` an instance of the `PSOVect` typeclass.
+We'll need to make `(Double, Double)` an instance of the `PSOVect` typeclass [Footnote: Actually, (Double, Double) is one of the pre-packaged instances of PSOVect, so we can skip this step.
+For mosttypes, though, we can't].
 In particular, we'll need to define a way to add together two `(Double, Double)`s, a way to multiply a `(Double, Double)` by a `Double` scalar, and a zero for `(Double, Double)`.
-That instance looks like:
+That instance looks
+like:

     instance PSOVect (Double, Double) where
         pAdd (x1, y1) (x2, y2) = (x1 + x2, y1 + y2)